munificent/game-programming-patterns/book/prototype.markdown

 <aside name="type-obj">

 In some ways, the <a href="type-object.html" class="pattern">Type Object</a> pattern is another workaround for the lack of first-class types.
 That pattern can still be useful even in languages with them, though, because it lets *you* define what a "type" is.
-You may want different semantics than what the language's built-in classes.
+You may want different semantics than what the language's built-in classes provide.

 </aside>